The Good Companions (1933 film)

-The Good Companions is a 1933 British comedy film directed by Victor Saville starring Jessie Matthews, John Gielgud and Edmund Gwenn.
-It is based on the 1929 novel of the same name by J.B.
+The Good Companions (also known as J.B.
+Priestley's the Good Companions) is a 1933 British comedy film directed by Victor Saville starring Jessie Matthews, John Gielgud and Edmund Gwenn.
+It was written by Ian Dalrymple, Edward Knoblock, W. P. Lipscomb and Angus MacPhail based on the 1929 novel of the same name by J.B.
 Priestley.

 Plot

 A group of widely divergent characters meet up with a broken-down touring concert-party, throw in their lot with them, and eventually triumph after temporary setbacks.
 This British musical-comedy follows an unlikely trio as they try to revive the fortunes of the floundering theatrical troupe.
-School teacher Inigo Jolifant (John Gielgud) with his talent for songwriting, and recently unemployed Jess Oakroyd (Edmund Gwenn) with his theatrical ambitions, together persuade Miss Trant (Mary Glynne), an older single woman looking for adventure, to fund them as they attempt to bring "The Dinky Doos" back into the spotlight.
-Susie Dean (Jessie Matthews) is a chorus girl who dreams of stardom, and when she's made the new leader of the show, it looks as if her dreams may finally come true.
+School teacher Inigo Jolifant with his talent for songwriting, and recently unemployed Jess Oakroyd with his theatrical ambitions, together persuade Miss Trant, an older single woman looking for adventure, to fund them as they attempt to bring "The Dinky Doos" back into the spotlight.
+Susie Dean s a chorus girl who dreams of stardom, and when she's made the new leader of the show, it looks as if her dreams may finally come true.